 She soon discovers the traits of each family member, from Monsieur Rabour's predilection for women in boots (and seeing them walk in said boots), to Monsier Monteil's womanizing with the maids, resulting from his wife finding sex too painful, and thus not enjoying it.

-Monsieur Rabour, in trying to deny his feelings of attractions for Céléstine, tells himself, more than his wife, "She's from Paris.
+Monsieur Rabour, in trying to deny his feelings of attractions for Céléstine, reasons more himself, than his wife, "She's from Paris.
 Who knows what diseases she has?".
-Ironically, when he later throws himself at her, she gets out of sleeping him by dodging him and saying "I've got symphilis!".
-It's this combination of sex jokes and laugh-out-loud comedy (including a clumsy priest trying to kick a door down) that really brings out the humour as well as sexual politics in 30s French society.
+Ironically, when he later throws himself at her, she gets out of sleeping him by dodging him and exclaiming "I've got symphilis!".
+It's this combination of crude sex jokes and laugh-out-loud visual comedy (including a clumsy priest trying to kick a door down) that really brings out the humour as well as sexual politics in 30s French society.

 However, Le journal d'une femme de chambre isn't principally a comedy.
 It's rather difficult to pinpoint exactly what genre it is, for, half way through the film, after 45 or so minutes of amusing vignettes, things turn sour when, just after she has quit her job due to the master of the house dying, it is revealed that someone else has died - Little Claire, the girl that Céléstine grew to care for.
 And not only that, she was raped and murdered.

 As Céléstine Jeanne Moreau is a revelation.
 She was 36 when the film was made and, despite her skin looking a bit craggy, she is still very beautiful, her brunette hair tidy and stylish and her wide eyes watching carefully as she enters the microcosm of the French bourgeoisie, taking everything in unflinchingly.
-She's a strong, brave lady who believes that the ends justifies the means and isn't afraid to stick up for herself, no matter what the class/gender/wealth of the person who challenges her, and Moreau embodies the character of Céléstine perfectly.
+She's a strong, brave lady who believes that the ends justifies the means and isn't afraid to stick up for herself, no matter what the class/gender/wealth of the person who challenges her, and Moreau embodies the brave, ahead of her time character of Céléstine perfectly.

 Four out of the eight Luis Buñuel DVDs watched, and I'm still yet to find a stinker.
 Le journal d'une femme de chambre is far, far away from being a stinker - it's a deliciously witty attack on Western society that is as post-modern as it gets, and centres around one of the sassiest and most intriguing women in cinema.
 An absolute must.